-Beginning Visual Programming (not eligible for state fair)
+Beginning Visual Programming (SF50158)

 Open to youth in Computer Science Visual Based Programming

 Exhibit a simple program using Scratch (or other simple visual programming language).
 The program should include 8 different commands including looping and getting input from the keyboard and mouse.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.